fastify/fastify/docs/Getting-Started.md

 ### Validate your data
 <a name="validate-data"></a>

-Data validation is extremely important and is a core concept of the framework.<br/>
+Data validation is extremely important and is a core concept of the framework.

 To validate incoming requests, Fastify uses [JSON Schema](http://json-schema.org/).
 Let's look at an example demonstrating validation for routes:
 ```js